Loganms/EtGDeckManager/README.md

 Hovering over any of the buttons or components will give a short description of their feature.
 The buttons labeled "R" and "D" to the right of the deck binder's name refer to renaming and deleting that specific deck binder.
 Deleting a deck binder means deleting all deck information stored within that deck binder.
 All of the buttons on the right half of the Deck Manager tab represent options relating to the currently selected deck, which can be seen in the upper-right corner.
 For example, the "Copy Code" button will copy the currently selected deck's import code into your system's clipboard, making it available to paste into Elements the Game.

-[END USER INFO]
+More information can be found in-application under the Help menu.

+[Acknowledgments]

-Special thanks to Elements forum member and Administrator Antiaverage for developing the extremely helpful http://dek.im which this program uses for some features.
+Special thanks to Elements forum member and administrator, Antiaverage, for developing the extremely helpful http://dek.im which this program uses for some features.

-Acknowledgment to Xenocidious for creating the first Deck Manager for Elements the Game, available at <http://elementscommunity.org/forum/elements-tools/the-deck-manager-2-0/>
+Acknowledgment to legendary Elements forum member, Xenocidious, for creating the first Deck Manager for Elements the Game, available at <http://elementscommunity.org/forum/elements-tools/the-deck-manager-2-0/>

-EtGDeckManager uses libraries from Google's open source GSON project.
+EtGDeckManager uses libraries from Google's open source Gson project v2.2.4.

-EtGDeckManager uses SwingX libraries.
+EtGDeckManager uses SwingX libraries v1.6.4.